 388 King George Rd, Brantford, ON, N3T 5L8

 Why Do Cars Depreciate?
-5 Important Factors You Should Know
+5 Must-Know Factors About Value

 Why Do Cars Depreciate?
-5 Important Factors You Should Know
+5 Must-Know Factors About Value

-"Why would a car lose value?" is a common question for new car hunters.
-If you’re planning to buy a new car, before you apply for an auto loan in Mississauga, you need to know how much your car is worth.
-Alternatively, if you buy a new car using an auto loan, you need to know how long you’ll be upside down for.
+"Why do cars depreciate?" is a common question for new car hunters.
+If you’re planning to buy a new car, before you apply for an auto loan, you need to know how much your car is worth.
+Alternatively, if you buy a new car using an auto loan, you need to know how long you’ll be upside down.

 Both of which are influenced by car value depreciation.
-That’s the subject for today’s post.
+That’s the subject of today’s post.

 Depreciation is the financial term for an item that loses value over time.
 Cars are depreciating assets, meaning they lose their value steadily.
 The rate at which a car depreciates is influenced by a number of things and that’s what we’re discussing today.

-If you’re planning to trade in a car for a Mississauga auto loan or want to know how much a potential new car will depreciate, this blog is for you!
+If you’re planning to trade in a car for a car loan or want to know how much a potential new car will depreciate, this blog is for you!
+To learn more about what depreciation is and how it works, click here.

 Why Would a Car Lose Value?